v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 - OIB

-## Czech National Identity Card Number
+## Czech Personal Identity Number

 ### Format

-10 digits containing a forward slash
+Nine digits with optional forward slash (old format) 10 digits with optional forward slash (new format)

 ### Pattern

-10 digits:
+Nine digits (old format):
+- Nine digits
+OR
-- Six digits which are the date of birth
+- Six digits that represent date of birth
 - A forward slash
+- Three digits

+10 digits (new format):
+- 10 digits
+OR
+- Six digits that represent date of birth
+- A forward slash
-- Four digits where the final digit is a check digit
+- Four digits where last digit is a check digit

 ### Checksum